Race to spring plaice

 The real beauty of this rig arrangement is it’s adaptability it works well in strong lateral tide when casting uptide, and if maximum distance is required.
 Additionally, it works with the see-saw wishbone as shown, and makes a good cod trace when used with a pennel or larger hooks on the alternative wishbone.
 I guess I can claim to have fine-tuned the design for various species, methods and venues.
 I hope the ‘Drop-down’ rig is proves useful to you.

 Drop-down rig components: The Drop-down plaice rig (above) comprises 70lb Varivas Tournament blue trace body; clear Amnesia 30lb snood length; clear Amnesia 20lb for wishbone part; assorted beads and sequins and the excellent Eagle Claw E 202 hooks in size 1.
 I find offsetting/kirbing the hooks slightly with pliers increases their effectiveness.
+Full details of how to tie the rig are available in the rig section.

 Alternatively if you prefer not to use bait clips, you can use the Dvice rig version (click on gallery below).
 The Dvice bait delivery system has made achieving good bait presentation on simple rigs with long trailing bottom snood a piece of cake.
 The Dvice version of the rig arguably doesn’t cast quite as far, but it’s no big deal.
 When it comes to plaice fishing the Dvice is a very functional item of tackle.